Cecca/experiment-reporter/README.md

  - `experiment.report.dir`: configures the directory that will contain the reports.
 Defaults to `./reports`
- - `experiment.json.pretty`: boolean, configures whether the json reports will be pretty-printed.
-Defaults to `false`.
  - `experiment.tag.some-tag-name`: Add a tag with the given name and value to the experiment at invocation time.